-Leasehold properties in Shillington with more than 100 years outstanding on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your property.
-In such circumstances there is often little to be gained by buying the freehold unless savings on ground rent and estate charges justify it.
+Leasehold residencies in Shillington with over one hundred years outstanding on the lease are often regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your premises.
+In such situations there is often little to be gained by buying the freehold unless savings on ground rent and estate charges justify it.

 Lender | Requirement |